avine/formation-angular-base/doc/course/public/13_appendix.md

   protected posts?: Post[];

   ngOnInit() {
-    // Doing this is the `constructor` will fail!
+    // Doing this in the `constructor` will fail!
     // Because the property `userId` is `undefined` at the time the constructor is executed. this.fetchUserPosts(this.userId()).then((posts) => (this.posts = posts));
   }